Morrab Gardens, Penzance

 The name Penzance (Pensans) is thought to derive from the Cornish words 'pen' meaning 'headland' and 'sans' meaning 'holy', named after the chapel of St Mary.
 Other sources state that the name is from a chapel dedicated to St Anthony.
 Pre 12th century, nothing is known of the town and borough of Penzance but it is believed that it was just a cluster of huts occupied by fishermen.
 In the 13th century it appears in records relating to the establishment of a chantry here to St Mary.

-In the mid 16th century, Penzance, like many other towns of that period was affected by plague - the black death.
-Madron church records show numerous burials from this sickness in the summer of 1578.
-At the end of the 16th century, Penzance was to suffer an attack from part of the Spanish Armada.
+At the end of the 16th century, in 1595, Penzance was to suffer an attack from part of the Spanish Armada.
 The Spaniards stormed Penzance, burning and ransacking it before retiring to their galleys moored in Mount's Bay.
+The Spaniards plundered guns from local fortifications and mounted these on their own ships.
+Three local ships were sunk and 400 houses were destroyed.
 Before they were able to return, Cornish forces under Sir Francis Godolphin, regrouped and were able to repel their next attempt at landing.

 Within twenty years Penzance was rebuilt and in 1614, after petitioning King James I, Penzance was granted a Charter and incorporated as a borough.
 Penzance's long and interesting history continued, playing its part in the Civil War, where it stood for the King against Cromwell's Parliamentarians.